raycast/script-commands/CONTRIBUTING.md

 *NOTE:* This might change as soon as we introduce a better way to provide parameters / environmental variables.

-### Scripts that require installation of dependencies
+### Scripts that require installation of runtimes and dependencies

+Most scripts are either written in Bash or AppleScript.
+We also allow Swift and Node runtimes; however, always check if there's a strong need for those runtimes since they don't come pre-installed on macOS.
+We have non-technical users who don't bother installing a Node runtime just to perform a simple function.

+Some general guidelines:
-First, ask yourself if you can build the Script Command without any dependencies.
-Less or no dependencies make it easier for others to adopt your command.
-If the script would become too complex without using a dependency, follow these guidelines:
+- First, ask yourself if you can build the Script Command without any dependencies.
+Less or no dependencies make it easier for others to adopt your command and make it more portable.
+- A question you can ask yourself is whether a dependency is "deep" or "shallow": a deep dependency hides complex functionality behind a simple interface.
+A shallow dependency is the opposite.
+Avoid using shallow dependencies and check whether there are built-in Unix tools (curl, awk, sed, etc.) that can solve the same problem without much code.
+- Also consider transitive dependencies and security aspects.
+The npm ecosystem, for instance, has been notorious for pulling-in dependencies for trivial tasks, sometimes exposing the user to security issues.

+If you still need a dependency, follow these guidelines:

 1. At the top of the file add a comment section explicitly stating the dependency and how to install it.
 Example:
    ```